-Hybrid Finite Elements.
 We present a hybrid elements model consisting of an isotropic torso tank and a canine heart surrounded by a cylinder cage on which potentials are measured.
 The model is illustrated by Fig 2.
 Using cage potentials rather than real epicardial potentials eliminates geometric variation incurred by heart contraction.
 The torso surface consists of 771 nodes and 1538 triangular elements whereas the cage has 602 nodes and 1200 triangles.
 This boundary discretization was kept intact during this test.
 We ran the forward simulation to obtain torso potentials, which, after being added with noise, served as the input for the inverse calculation.
 Fig 3 compares an ordinary tetrahedral mesh with a hybrid-element mesh having one layer of 10mm-thick prisms around the cage.
 The comparison is made in a coarse level and a refined level.

-Fig 3 shows the hybrid mesh yields better singular values of \mathbf{K} than the pure tetrahedral mesh under both discretization levels.
+Fig 3 (top) shows that the hybrid mesh yields better singular values of K than does the pure tetrahedral mesh under both discretization levels.
 The hybrid mesh achieves this numerical superiority with less elements, implying its advantage in efficiency.
-It holds for both mesh types that refining volume while keeping boundary resolutions extends nontrivial singular values of K. In the tetrahedral meshes or hybrid meshes, the gap between the singular value spectrum of the coarse mesh and that of the refined mesh indicates the increased ill-conditioning caused by insufficient discretization but not associated with ill-posedness of the continuum problem.
-Any finite element discretization should consciously avoid such numerically-induced ill-conditioning.
-Fig 3 (bottom) shows the cage potentials calculated at the instant when it had the largest spatial variances (thus the most difficult to recover).
-The activation wavefront is captured well.
+It can be seen that refining volume while keeping boundary resolutions extends non-trivial singular values of K. This holds for both mesh types.
+In the tetrahedral meshes or hybrid meshes, the gap between the singular value spectrum of the coarse mesh and the spectrum of the refined mesh indicates the increased ill-conditioning caused by insufficient discretization but not associated with ill-posedness of the continuum problem.
+Any finite element discretization should consciously avoid such numericallyinduced ill-conditioning.

+Fig 3 (bottom) shows the cage potentials calculated under 1% input noise.
+The displayed potential map describes the instant when it had the largest spatial variances (thus the most difficult to recover).
+The current activation wavefront is captured well, although Tikhonov regularization tends to over-smooth the inverse solution.
 Hybrid meshes outperform pure tetrahedral meshes in recovering the magnitude of local extrema.
 Volume refinement leads to better recovery of the secondary local extrema (Panel C and D).

-Linear Truncation from High-Order FEM.
+B. Linear Truncation from High-Order FEM

 Our truncation method was conducted on a 2D torso mesh analogous to the one shown in Fig 2 but without quadrilaterals.
-The mesh, segmented to conform to interfaces between various tissues, contains 1071 triangles, including 60 nodes on the epicardium and 105 nodes on the torso
+The mesh, segmented to conform to interfaces between various tissues, contains 1071 triangles, including 60 nodes on the epicardium and 105 nodes on the torso surface.
+We tested isoparametric finite elements of first-, second-, and third-order, and the results are summarized in Fig 4.
+Fig 4(A) shows high-order refinement consistently improves the singular values of \mathbf{K} , a similar effect to spatial refinement of the volume.
+The convergence of singular values from the second-order FEM to the third-order FEM implies

-Figure 3.
-Top: singular values of \mathbf{K} resulting from pure tetrehedral meshes and hybrid meshes with one layer of prisms around the cage.
-Each mesh type includes two meshes with identical boundary discretization but different volume discretizations.
-Bottom: cage potentials calculated under 1% input noise.
-(A) exact values; (B) potentials computed from pure tetrahedral mesh with 16940 elements; (C) potentials computed from hybrid mesh with coarse volume (15443 elements); and (D) potentials computed from hybrid mesh with refined volume (27037 elements).
+Fig. 3.
+(Top): singular values of K resulting from pure tetrehedral meshes and hybrid meshes with one layer of prisms around the cage.
+Each mesh type includes two meshes that share identical boundary discretization but have different volume discretizations.
+(Bottom): cage potentials calculated from different meshes.
+(A) exact cage potentials; (B) potentials computed from pure tetrahedral mesh with 16940 elements; (C) potentials computed from hybrid mesh with coarse volume (15443 elements); and (D) potentials computed from hybrid mesh with refined volume (27037 elements).